 The smaller {\em $c$} is, the more gradual filtration is.
 We observed a similar performance gain when dropping $1$-$5\%$ of the data.
 Thus, we set $c=2\%$.

-If {\em $\eta$} is large, the sampled data points at a certain iteration may be repeated many times, and therefore have more influence on the model.
-If {\em $\eta$} is small, each iteration is shorter and the self-generated data is sampled more often, potentially exposing the model to more diverse data, since at every iteration new data is selected.
-The sampled data diversity at every iteration is controlled by {\em $s$}.
-As shown in Fig.~\ref{fig:smoothstep}, a small~$s$ limits the randomness of the data sampling.
+If {\em $\eta$} is large, sampled data points at a certain iteration are repeated many times, and therefore have more influence on the model.
+If {\em $\eta$} is small, each iteration is shorter and the self-generated data is sampled more often, potentially exposing the model to more diverse data, since at every iteration new data is selected. {\em $s$} determines the sampled data diversity at every iteration.
+A small ~$s$ restricts the randomness of data sampling.
 Large values of $s$ give more probability to data points with low-quality to appear at later stages, leading to more diverse data points between consecutive iterations.

-We observed that the values of $\eta$ \& $s$ are connected.
+We observed a connection between the values of $\eta$ and $s$.
 Increasing $\eta$ usually requires decreasing $s$.
-This is reasonable, as massive data changes (high $s$) between consecutive long iterations (high $\eta$) may be considered as repeatedly training the model on different domains; this may diverge the model from the desired domain represented by trusted data.
+This is logical, since substantial changes in data (high $s$) during consecutive long iterations (high $\eta$) can resemble training the model repeatedly on different domains, potentially causing deviation from the desired domain represented by trusted data.
 The effect of high values of $s$ is enhanced when replacing the smooth step function with a constant function (assigning the same probability to all data points at every iteration).
 This results in up to a $40\%$ decline in output quality for levels $4$-$6$, where data is limited.

 To study the effect of $\eta$ \& $s$, we experiment with $\eta=\{ 800, 1200, 1600, 2000\}$ and $s=\{0.1, 0.5, 1, 1.4\}$.
-Levels $1$-$3$, which are $99.8\%$ of the trusted dataset, are hardly affected by these parameters.
+Levels $1$-$3$, which are $99.8\%$ of the trusted captioning dataset, are hardly affected by these parameters.
 Figure~\ref{fig:ablation} shows the influence of $\eta$ on our results, for $s=1$.
-It can be observed that short captions are barely affected by changing $\eta$.
-For the long captions that appear in the dataset (Levels $4$-$6$), there is a sweet-spot at $\eta=1200$ in terms of control and SPICE score.
-For level $7$, which does not exist in the trusted dataset, we observe a very low control precision for small $\eta$.
-Increasing $\eta$ would solve this problem.
-We set $s=1$ and $\eta=1200$ to achieve the best overall performance ($\eta=200$ for paragraph generation).
+As shown, short captions are barely affected by changing $\eta$.
+For the long captions that appear in the dataset (Levels $4$-$6$), there is a sweet-spot at $\eta=1200$ in terms of control and quality.
+For level $7$, which does not exist in the trusted dataset, we observe a low control precision for small $\eta$.
+Increasing $\eta$ solves this problem.
+We set $s=1$ and $\eta=1200$ for the best overall performance ($\eta=200$ for paragraph generation).